adafor94/AdventOfCode2020/README.md

 # AdventOfCode2020
-An opportunity to learn some Python
+An opportunity to practise problem solving and learn some Python